KhronosGroup/Vulkan-Guide/chapters/pnext_and_stype.md

 People new to Vulkan will start to notice the `pNext` and `sType` variables all around the Vulkan Spec.

 The `void* pNext` is used to allow for expanding the Vulkan Spec by creating a Linked List between structures.
-The [pNext valid usage](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#fundamentals-validusage-pNext) section of the Vulkan Spec goes into details explaining the two different variations of `pNext` structures.
-The `VkStructureType sType` is used by the loader, layers, and implementations to know what type of struct was passed in by `pNext`.
-The use of `pNext` is mostly used when dealing with extensions that expose new structures.
+The [pNext valid usage](https://www.khronos.org/registry/vulkan/specs/1.2/html/vkspec.html#fundamentals-validusage-pNext) section of the Vulkan Spec goes into detail explaining the two different variations of `pNext` structures.
+The `VkStructureType sType` is used by the loader, layers, and implementations to know what type of struct was passed in by `pNext`. `pNext` is mostly used when dealing with extensions that expose new structures.

-An example to help illustrate the use of `pNext` from an application's point of view
+An example to help illustrate the use of `pNext` from an application's point of view:

 ```cpp
 // An example with two structures, "a" and "b"